Taking Early-Stage Social Entrepreneurs to the Next level

 Scode Ltd, Kenya

-Scode is a Kenyan for-profit social enterprise which spearheads provision of renewable energy solutions and Sustainable Land Use Management approaches in Kenya.
+Scode is a Kenyan for-profit social enterprise that spearheads the provisioning of renewable energy solutions and Sustainable Land Use Management approaches in Kenya.
 Scode Ltd produces and promotes a wide range of affordable, efficient and user-friendly renewable energy solutions that guarantee performance.
 These solutions include improved Cookstoves (jikos), fire-lighters and briquettes, solar solutions for cooking, heating and lighting and bio-latrine installations.

 Impact: SCODE ltd has installed 60,000 HHs ICS, 3000 biogas systems, 6,000 solar products and 7 Bio-latrines in schools.